AdobeDocs/journeys.zh-Hans/help/using/api/capping.md

     "methods": [ "<HTTP method such as GET, POST, >, ...], "services": {
-        "<service name>": { . //must be "action" or "dataSource" "maxHttpConnections": <max connections count to the endpoint>
+        "<service name>": { . //must be "action" or "dataSource" "maxHttpConnections": <max connections count to the endpoint (optional)>
             "rating": {
                 "maxCallsCount": <max calls to be performed in the period defined by period/timeUnit>, "periodInMs": <integer value greater than 0>